- Rust 96%

 Running Scripts

-Use the herodo command to run any Rhai script:
+Use the hero_do command to run any Rhai script:

-herodo path/to/script.rhai
+hero_do path/to/script.rhai

 Prerequisites